Andre Ethier: College career

 Ethier transferred to Chandler-Gilbert Community College after playing with Arizona State University in the fall of 2000.
 The coaching staff at ASU told him that they thought he did not have Division I talent, and that he would do better to play junior college ball.
 At CGCC, Ethier batted .468 and accumulated 94 hits, 32 of which were doubles.
 He was named team MVP.
 During the summer of 2001, he played with the Keene Swamp Bats in the New England Collegiate Baseball League.
 In 2010, Ethier was inducted into the NECBL Hall of Fame.

 Ethier re-enrolled at ASU in the fall of 2001 and played there until the end of his junior year in 2003 with an ASU career batting average of .371, 113 runs, 27 doubles, 7 triples, 14 home runs and 118 runs batted in.
 His collegiate career ended in the midst of a 23-game hitting streak.
 He was a two-time Pacific-10 Conference All-Star in 2002–03.

 While at ASU he was a teammate and good friends with Dustin Pedroia and Ian Kinsler.

-During the summer of 2002, Ethier played with the Rochester Honkers of the Northwoods League, a summer collegiate baseball leagues.
+During the summer of 2002, Ethier played with the Rochester Honkers of the Northwoods League, a summer collegiate baseball league.
 Ethier led the team with 34 RBIs and won a Silver Glove for his play in right field.